 Methane (CH4) is an important greenhouse gas and a common trace component of groundwater.

-We are currently undertaking a survey of baseline methane concentrations in groundwaters across the UK.
+We are currently undertaking a national survey of baseline methane concentrations in groundwaters across the UK.
 This work will enable future changes to be measured, which is of relevance to current issues such as possible shale gas extraction.

-BGS has been studying methane in UK groundwaters since the 1980s to investigate:
+The BGS has been studying methane in UK groundwaters since the 1980s to investigate:

 Using baseline methane concentrations for the main groundwater supply aquifers in the UK, Gooddy and Darling (2005) estimated that water supply groundwater sources contribute only 0.05 per cent to total UK methane emissions (up to 3.3 x 10-4 Tg/year).

-In terms of a global budget the groundwater methane input was estimated to be two orders of magnitude smaller.
+In terms of a global budget, the groundwater methane input was estimated to be two orders of magnitude smaller.

 Methane in groundwater is derived from two main sources: